WeiqiJust/CHER-Ob/Readme.md

 - Choose OK to save the configurations.<br />

 All the images and icons are registered in the file `Visual Studio/CHEROb.qrc` and `Visual Studio/CHEROb.rc` in relative path.
 If you move the images or icon folder, please modify the .qrc and .rc file to correctly load images.

-The compiled software can be found in folder `software/windows/CHER-Ob.exe`.

 ##License
 GNU General Public License Usage